ahtrahddis/ahtrahddis.github.io/source/content/dharma.md

 ### How do I start meditating?

-Months ago, I created a small set of meditation instructions in pdf, in order to help the beginners of a meditation group I was a member of.

-Below you will find a link to a compressed file I shared with them.
-It includes some very basic instructions for:
+Below you will find a link to a compressed file that includes instructions in pdf format for the following techniques:

 - Mindfulness of Breath (from [TMI](https://www.goodreads.com/book/show/25942786-the-mind-illuminated))